Small and medium enterprises: Hong Kong

 Hong Kong defines Small and Medium Enterprises (SMEs) as any manufacturing business that employs less than 100 people or any non-manufacturing business that employs less than 50 people.

 98% of business establishments in Hong Kong are defined as SMEs and employed 45% of the work force.

 India

 India defines Micro, Small and Medium Enterprises based on dual criteria of investment and turnover.
-In June 2020, India updated the definition as follows: